-May be paid for up to 13 weeks of a temporary absence outside Australia or longer if the person has to travel to study or train as part of their full-time Australian course or Australian Apprenticeship.
+May be paid for up to six weeks of a temporary absence outside Australia or longer if the person has to travel to study or train as part of their full-time Australian course or Australian Apprenticeship.
 Can be paid overseas indefinitely in some cases.
 Different rules apply if the person is covered by an International Social Security Agreement.

-- See Age Pension including Pension Supplement (page 12). - Pensioners receiving payments at 19 September 2009 may be paid under 'transitional arrangements' (page 12).
+- · See Age Pension (page 12), Pension Supplement (page 29). - Pensioners receiving payments at 19 September 2009 may be paid under 'transitional arrangements' (page 13).